merge-api/merge-hris-go/docs/PayGroupsApi.md

     cursor := "cD0yMDIxLTAxLTA2KzAzJTNBMjQlM0E1My40MzQzMjYlMkIwMCUzQTAw" // string | The pagination cursor value. (optional)
-    includeDeletedData := true // bool | Whether to include data that was marked as deleted by third party webhooks. (optional) includeRemoteData := true // bool | Whether to include the original data Merge fetched from the third-party to produce these models. (optional) modifiedAfter := time.Now() // time.Time | If provided, will only return objects modified after this datetime. (optional) modifiedBefore := time.Now() // time.Time | If provided, will only return objects modified before this datetime. (optional) pageSize := int32(56) // int32 | Number of results to return per page. (optional) remoteId := "remoteId_example" // string | The API provider's ID for the given object. (optional)
+    includeDeletedData := true // bool | Whether to include data that was marked as deleted by third party webhooks. (optional) includeRemoteData := true // bool | Whether to include the original data Merge fetched from the third-party to produce these models. (optional) modifiedAfter := time.Now() // time.Time | If provided, only objects synced by Merge after this date time will be returned. (optional) modifiedBefore := time.Now() // time.Time | If provided, only objects synced by Merge before this date time will be returned. (optional) pageSize := int32(56) // int32 | Number of results to return per page. (optional) remoteId := "remoteId_example" // string | The API provider's ID for the given object. (optional)